-Brian M. Hahn, age 40
+Brian M. Hahn, age 41

 Mr. Hahn has served as our Chief Financial Officer since January 2012 and previously served as our Director of Finance and Administration from February 2010 to January 2012.
 From 2002 to September 2009, Mr. Hahn served as Executive Director of Finance at MiddleBrook Pharmaceuticals, Inc., formerly Advancis Pharmaceutical, a specialty pharmaceutical company, and from September 2009 to February 2010 he served as Assistant Controller for OpGen, Inc., a biotechnology company.
 From 1998 to 2001, he was a senior accountant with Bering Truck Corporation.
 Mr. Hahn received a B.B.A. from Shenandoah University and an M.B.A. from the University of Maryland.
-Mr. Hahn currently serves as Chair for the Financial Executive Committee of the Technology Council of Maryland.
+Mr. Hahn currently serves as Chair for the Financial Executive Committee of the Technology Council of Maryland and Co-Chair of the Biotechnology Industry Organization (BIO)'s Finance and Tax Committee.
+In 2015, Mr. Hahn testified on behalf of BIO before the House Subcommittee on Capital Markets and Government Sponsored Enterprises in support of the Fostering Innovation Act.